 Wounds and Lacerations

-Extensor tendon injury of the distal limbs results in inability to appropriately place the hoof on the ground, resulting in the horse knuckling over.
-This suggests involvement of both tendons in proximal metacarpal or metatarsal injuries.
-Flexor tendon injuries result in hyperextension of the fetlock (superficial digital flexor), lifting up of the toe (deep digital flexor), or complete dropping of the fetlock to the ground (severance of the suspensory ligament).
-For this to be observed, the horse must bear weight on the limb at least transiently.
-In the case of complete suspensory breakdown, severe stretching of digital vessels can lead to thrombosis and avascular injury to the hoof.
-In complete breakdown injury, it is critical to support the fetlock and not allow weightbearing until further stabilization is performed.
-The goals of initial wound care are to decontaminate the wound as much as possible and prevent further contamination during transportation.
-This is done by lavage with saline and sharp debridement of gross contaminants.
-Local antiseptics or antibiotics can then be packed in the wound for further decontamination.
-Immobilization of the limb (see Immobilization of Level 1 Injuries) is needed if there is injury to a supporting structure (bone, tendon) or significant instability (luxation).
+Extensor tendon injury of the distal limbs results in the inability to appropriately place the hoof on the ground, and knuckling over.
+This suggests involvement of both extensor tendons in the proximal metacarpus or metatarsus, or the common digital extensor tendon more distally.
+Flexor tendon injuries result in hyperextension of the fetlock (superficial digital flexor), lifting of the toe (deep digital flexor), or compete dropping of the fetlock to the ground (severance or rupture of the suspensory ligament).
+For this to be seen, the horse must bear weight on the limb at least transiently, but this is not advised.
+In complete suspensory breakdown, severe stretching of the digital vessels can lead to thrombosis and avascular injury and necrosis of the distal limb.
+It is important to support the fetlock and not allow weight bearing until the limb is stabilized in a flexed position.

 Penetrating Abdominal Wounds